sansseriff/bevy_reactor/README.md

 In addition, the Bevy `World` implements these same traits, but non-reactively.
 This means you can access mutables and callbacks even if you are not in a reactive context.
-Writing to a mutable this way will still trigger reactions, but reading a mutable won't create a dependency.
+Writing to a mutable this way will still trigger reactions, but reading a mutable won't create a tracking dependency.

 ## Mutables and Signals